exakat/exakat/docs/Rules.rst

 Long arguments should be put in variable, to preserve readability.

-When literal arguments are too long, they `'break <http://php.net/manual/en/control-structures.break.php>`_ the hosting structure by moving the next argument too far on the right.
+When literal arguments are too long, they `break <http://php.net/manual/en/control-structures.break.php>`_ the hosting structure by moving the next argument too far on the right.
 Whenever possible, long arguments should be set in a local variable to keep the readability.

 .. code-block:: php